Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Method

 A central insight of this work is that artifacts arising from in-the-wild training data are typically stochastic in nature.
 When two 3DGS models are trained on the same scene but with different view sampling orders, their static scene representations remain consistent, whereas their renderings could diverge in regions affected by outliers.
 An example is shown in Figure~\ref{fig:figure1}-Left.

-Motivated by this observation, we introduce a Dual 3DGS framework, where each model is trained with a different sampling order, and a consistency constraint is enforced between their renderings.
+Motivated by this observation, we introduce a framework with two 3DGS, where each model is trained with a different sampling order, and a consistency constraint is enforced between their renderings.
 Specifically, we maintain two sets of Gaussians, \(\mathbb{G}_1\) and \(\mathbb{G}_2\), to represent the same scene.
 In each training iteration, we independently sample two views from separate training view lists, yielding two viewing cameras \(\mathbf{V}_1\) and \(\mathbf{V}_2\), along with their corresponding ground-truth images, \(\mathbf{I}_1\) and \(\mathbf{I}_2\).

 Similar to 3DGS~\cite{kerbl_3d_2023}, we train \(\mathbb{G}_1\) and \(\mathbb{G}_2\) with reconstruction objectives defined as:

 where \(\tilde{\mathbf{I}}^{\mathbb{G}_n}_j = \mathrm{Rasterize}_\mathrm{dep} (\mathbb{G}_n,\mathbf{V}_j) \) is the rendered image for the $n$-th 3DGS model from viewpoint $\mathbf{V}_j$ using Eq.~\ref{eq:blending} and \ref{eq:appearance modeling}. ${\mathbf{M}}$ is a spatial mask to filter out transient distracting regions, such as pedestrians or moving vehicles, which will be detailed in Section~\ref{sec:asymmetric}. \(\odot\) denotes element-wise multiplication.
 DSSIM represents the structural dissimilarity index measure~\cite{wang2004image}. $\lambda$ is a hyperparameter to balance the DSSIM and the $L_1$ terms.